Have you been affected? Steps to take now

 Every catchment is different and therefore a management technique in one may not be the best suited, required or feasible in another.
 This could be due to a plethora of reasons from ecological, economical or logistical.

 What is important is the management of water in catchments through appropriate conveyance.
-Conveyance in this instance can be defined as the action or process of transporting or carrying water and material from one place to another.?
+Conveyance in this instance can be defined as the action or process of transporting or carrying water and material from one place to another.

-Long-term asks from government
+Our long-term asks from government